 Location.
 40° 44.853′ N, 78° 32.091′ W. Marker is in Coalport, Pennsylvania, in Clearfield County.
 Marker is at the intersection of Main Street (Pennsylvania Route 53) and Chestnut Street, on the right when traveling north on Main Street.
 Touch for map.
 Marker is in this post office area: Coalport PA 16627, United States of America.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-William A. Nevling Tavern (approx. 5.2 miles away); Alexander's Fording (approx. 7.6 miles away); Alexander Cemetery The Bell Site Dig (approx. 10.2 miles away); John Ludwig Snyder (approx. 10½ miles away); Bloody Knox (approx. 10.7 miles away); Civil War Draft Resistance (approx. 10.7 miles away); Hastings UMWA - District 2 Labor Chautauquas (approx. 10.8 miles away).
+William A. Nevling Tavern (approx. 5.2 miles away); Alexander's Fording (approx. 7.6 miles away); Alexander Cemetery (approx. 8.4 miles away); The Bell Site Dig (approx. 10.2 miles away); John Ludwig Snyder (approx. 10˝ miles Bloody Knox (approx. 10.7 miles away); Civil War Draft Resistance (approx. 10.7 miles away); Hastings UMWA - District 2 Labor Chautauquas (approx. 10.8 miles away).

 Categories. • Disasters • Industry & Commerce • Railroads & Streetcars •

 Credits.
 This page was last revised on September 3, 2017.
 This page originally submitted on September 3, 2017, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 This page has been viewed 96 times since then and 33 times this year.
 Photos: 1, 2. submitted on September 3, 2017, by Mike Wintermantel of Pittsburgh, Pennsylvania.